-Kaspersky Embedded Systems Security immediately applies the new settings to a running task.
+Kaspersky Security for Windows Server immediately applies the new settings to a running task.
 The date and time of the settings modification, and the values of task settings set before and after modification, are saved in the system audit log.